Lev135/FineTeX/README.md

 ===

-FineTeX is just a simple (for the moment) language with more flexibility in commands definitions, then pure LaTeX.
+FineTeX is just a simple (for the moment) language with more flexibility in commands definitions than pure LaTeX.
 However translator from FineTeX generates normal LaTeX code, that can be used as you wish.